ethickfox/knowledge-transfer/Software_Architecture/Clean_Code.md

 - Avoid Encodings - Encoding type or scope information into names simply adds an extra burden of deciphering
 - Pick one word for one abstract concept and stick with it.
 For instance, it’s confusing to have fetch, retrieve, and get as equivalent methods of different classes.
 - Avoid using the same word for two purposes. you need to place names in context for your reader by enclosing them in well-named classes, functions, or namespaces.
-### Functions
+## Functions
 Functions should not be 100 lines long.
 Functions should hardly ever be 20 lines long.
 - blocks within if statements, else statements, while statements, and so on should be one line long.
 Probably that line should be a function call.
 - functions should not be large enough to hold nested structures.
 Therefore, the indent level of a function should not be greater than one or two.
+### One Responsibility
-- FUNCTIONS SHOULD DO ONE THING.
+FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY.
 - another way to know that a function is doing more than “one thing” is if you can extract another function from it with a name that is not merely a restatement of its implementation
-	- statements within our function are all at the same level of abstraction
+- statements within function should all be at the same level of abstraction
 - The Stepdown Rule: We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions
 - general rule for switch statements is that they can be tolerated if they appear only once, are used to create polymorphic objects, and are hidden behind an inheritance
 - The ideal number of arguments for a function
 	- is zero (niladic).
 	- Next comes one (monadic),
 	- followed closely by two (dyadic).
 	- Three arguments (triadic) should be avoided where possible.
 	- More than three (polyadic) requires very special justification—and then shouldn’t be used anyway
 - Flag arguments are ugly.
 Passing a boolean into a function is a truly terrible practice.
 It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
 It does one thing if the flag is true and another if the flag is false!
 - Reducing the number of arguments by creating objects out of them may seem like cheating, but it’s not.
 When groups of variables are passed together,  they are likely part of a concept that deserves a name of its own.
 - function and argument should form a very nice verb/noun pair.
 For example, write(name) is very evocative.
 Whatever this “name” thing is, it is being “written.”
 An even better name might be writeField(name), which tells us that the “name” thing is a “field.”
 This last is an example of the keyword form of a function name.
 - In the days before object oriented programming it was sometimes necessary to have output arguments.
 However, much of the need for output arguments disappears in OO languages because this is intended to act as an output argument.
 In general output arguments should be avoided.
 If your function must change the state of something, have it change the state of its owning object.

 * Functions should either do something or answer something, but not both.
-Either your function should change the state of an object, or it should return some information about that object.
+Either your function should
+	* change the state of an object
+	* or it should return some information about that object.

 * Try/catch blocks are ugly in their own right.
 They confuse the structure of the code and mix error processing with normal processing.
 So it is better to extract the bodies of the try and catch blocks out into functions of their own.
+### Formatting
+- if one function calls another, they should be vertically close, and the caller should be above the callee, if at all possible.
-### Comments
+## Comments
 - Sometimes a comment goes beyond just useful information about the implementation and provides the intent behind a decision.
 In the following case we see an interesting decision documented by a comment.

 * Sometimes it is useful to warn other programmers about certain consequences